san02/R_GIS/Documentation/Point_Pattern.md

 The description of each of the parameters found in this pop-up tool is as follow.

 1. **Input feature  :** Input point feature containing few or several fields on a specific theme.
-2. **Output density  :** Input point feature representing locations where you would like to predict the probable values for the presence of  dependant variable.
-These point feature must have certain explanatory variables stored as fields.
+2. **Output density  :** The estimated density of the point pattern obtained from the given input feature dataset.
 3. **Output simulation  :** The simulated point pattern with reference to the generated density from the given input feature dataset.

 #####Steps to use the tool :

 * The feature layers of meuse dataset is provided in this same repository within the data folder.
 * Click the input_feature file icon and browse for the meuse feature class from meuse.gdb.
-* Click the Prediction location file icon and browse for meuse_grid from the same meuse.gdb.
-* Click the column for dep_variable parameter and type the name of any heavy metal variable from the data (eg. 'zinc') as a string to process prediction.
-* In case, if needed to run universal kriging, then click the column for the covariate parameter, which is optional and type ‘dist’ variable as a string to process prediction.
-Else, leave the column empty (to run ordinary kriging).
-* If needed, mark the Using_log icon to use the logarithmic values of the Variable.
-* Give the Values for the arguments (Partial_Sill, Model, Range, Nugget) in an expression vgm() to the Variogram model.
-There is a default expression given as 'vgm(1,"Exp",300,1)', meant for universal kriging.
-* Give output files for Output krige and Output_var (Optional) if you want to change the default file selects.
+* Give output files for Output density and Output simulation if you want to change the default file selects.
 Finally click OK.

-####Ordinary kriging
-Once the inputs are given and if the covariate column is left empty, the tool runs ordinary kriging as shown below in Figure:2 and produces the output krige as a shapefile as shown in Figure:3 and variance-variogram plotted and exported as a pdf file.
+Once the input is given, the tool runs point pattern estimation of density and simulation as shown below in Figure:2 and produces the output density and simulation of points as a shapefile as shown in Figure:3.

 ![Figure:2](https://github.com/san02/Images_GIS/blob/master/PointPatToolrun.png)